bealexaraujo/compasso-product/docs/06-technical/technical.md

 - The dashboard information architecture is understood without training
 - Pricing hypothesis: R$19,90–R$24,90/month is the initial pricing bet, positioned below a typical monthly accounting service fee and above a generic reminder app.
-Not yet validated with live paying users (his is a market assumption to be tested in the private beta.)
+Not yet validated with live paying users (this is a market assumption to be tested in the private beta.)